Writing

 Culture creates more value than financial engineering.
 I've spent as much time on human capital and performance alignment as on financial systems, and the returns have been extraordinary.
 Engaged teams who understand strategy and feel ownership execute with relentless focus.
 Spreadsheets don't.
 Most PE treats culture as "soft."
 We treat it as a durable and irreplaceable competitive advantage.

 Crisis means opportunity.
 Each crisis—the warehouse fire, COVID, market shifts—refined our approach.
 What started as reactive problem-solving evolved into proactive system-building.
-Pressure forges strength when you have the proper foundation in place.
+Pressure forges strength when you have the proper foundation.

 Patient growth compounds better than explosive growth.
 We delayed profitable acquisitions because our systems couldn't handle the integration.
 We killed "growth" initiatives that would have destroyed returns.
 We turned down good opportunities because the timing wasn't right.
 Knowing when to accelerate and when to consolidate makes the difference.